ENCCS/gpu-programming/content/7-gpu-porting.rst

    - X min teaching
    - X min exercises

-Taking advantage of the parallel processing capability of the GPUs requires modifying the original.
+Taking advantage of the parallel processing capability of the GPUs requires modifying the original code.
 However some work is required before writing actual code running on the GPUs:

 * identify (or decide)  the parts of the code targeted by the porting.
 These are computational intensive parts of the code such as loops or matrix operations
-* if a cpu library is used one should idnetify the equivalent one on the GPUs.
-For example BLAS library has cu/hipBLAS, or mkl equivlanents.
+* if a cpu library is used one should identify the equivalent one on the GPUs.
+For example BLAS library has cu/hipBLAS, or mkl equivalents.
-* when porting a loop directly works needs to be done to refactor it in a way that is suitable for the GPUs.(example missing here).
-Loops are mapped to kernels which are executed by many gpu threads.
-Due to data dependency (the gpu threads have very limited communications among themselves) and performance considerations, it is possible that a CPU loop to be splitted in many kernels.
+* when porting a loop directly works needs to be refactored it in a way that is suitable for the GPUs.(example missing here).
+This involves splitting the loop in several steps or changing some operations to reflect the independence of the operations in different iterations or give a better memory access.
+Each "step" of the original loop is then mapped to a kernels which is many gpu threads, each gpu thread correspoding to an iteration.

 .. keypoints::